hashicorp/katakoda/terraform-provider-intro/overview.md

 }
 ```

 Then, authenticate to HashiCups.
-This will return the userID, username, and a JWT token.
-Your JWT authorization token will be used later to retrieve your orders.
+This will return the userID, username, and a JSON Web Token (JWT) authorization token.
+You will use the JWT authorization token later to retrieve your orders.

 `curl -X POST localhost:19090/signin -d '{"username":"education", "password":"test123"}' | jq`{{execute T2}}

+The response will look similar to the following.

 ```
 {